tBaxter/django-fretboard/README.md

 Django-Fretboard is a fork of the forums used on gretschpages.com/forum/

-It is built for Django 1.5+, and is not compatible with older versions of Django.
+It is currently built for Django 2.0+, and is not compatible with older versions of Django.
+It has also been updated to use Python 3, because seriously, why wouldn't you at this point?

-It has been tested in Python 2.7 and 3.4 and up to Django 1.7.1

 ### Settings
-There are a few settings you may wish to override:
+There are a few settings you may wish to override in your project settings.py

 * PAGINATE_BY: defaults to 25
 * FORUM_BASE_NAME: defaults to site name